Library Access for Remote Learning Period

 During this unprecedented time in higher education, our publishing partners and vendors are providing additional temporary open access to e-resources for our faculty and students.
 Please use the resources on this guide for instruction, lesson planning, and assignments to enhance your online/remote learning.Access Newly-Free E-Resources

-If you are a faculty member who would like to request an instruction session with a librarian for your class during the remote learning period, please submit the request through our Instruction Request Form and a librarian will be in touch with you to discuss options.
+If you are a faculty member who would like to request an instruction session with a librarian for your class during the remote learning period, please submit the request through our Instruction Request Form and a librarian will be in touch with you.
+We are offering instruction sessions either synchronously through Zoom or Blackboard Collaborate or asynchronously as a recorded lecture through PowerPoint or video.

 MC Library course reserves service allows faculty to make course-related materials available to students, either electronically or at one of the campus library service desks.
 During the period of remote learning, we encourage faculty to use the e-reserves service.
-More information is available on our Course Reserves page and for instructions on placing a course reserves request, please visit our Placing Items on Course Reserves page.
+More information and instructions are available on our Course Reserves page.

 Click around below to learn how we can help you connect your students to different types of course-related materials.
 If you would like help identifying or locating items for your class, contact a librarian who specializes in your subject area through our Connect with Your Librarian page.

-Because the library facilities are closed, our textbook reserves collection is not currently available and we are unable to place books on reserve at the service desk.
+Because the library facilities are closed, our textbook reserves collection is not currently available and we are unable to place physical books on reserve at the service desk.
 In addition, our staff does not have access to our buildings, so we also cannot scan book chapters or excerpts of books and provide them as PDFs.
-However, the library has been growing our eBook collection rapidly during remote teaching and learning and we encourage faculty to consider using eBooks in their instruction.
+However, the library has been growing our eBook collection rapidly during remote operations and we encourage faculty to consider using eBooks in their instruction.

 - RaptorSearchnew window: search for eBooks by title, author, or subject to view what the library already has in our eBook collections.